Fillers: Questions to Ask Before Choosing an Injector

 Price comes up eventually.
 It always does.

 Ask how they charge.
 Per syringe is common, but not universal.
 Some charge per area.
-What matters is clarity.
-You should know exactly what you're paying for.
+What matters is clarity: you should know exactly what you're paying for.

 Then look at what's included.
-Follow-ups, touch-ups, adjustments - sometimes they're bundled in.
-Sometimes not.
+Follow-ups, touch-ups, adjustments: sometimes they're bundled in, sometimes not.

 Aftercare is another piece people underestimate.
 Small things can affect how your results settle.
 A good provider will walk you through it without making it complicated.

 And if adjustments are needed?
 Ask how that's handled.
 It's a practical question, but it often reveals how patient-focused the clinic really is.
-At Glow Up Med Spa, follow-up appointments are part of our standard filler process - not an afterthought.
+At Glow Up Med Spa, follow-up appointments are part of our standard filler process, not an afterthought.

 Some answers don't need interpretation.
 They're just red flags.

-If someone guarantees perfect results, pause.
+• If someone guarantees perfect results, pause.
 That's not how this works.
 Even the best injectors deal in probabilities, not promises.

-If your consultation feels rushed or your questions are brushed aside, that's another signal.
+• If your consultation feels rushed or your questions are brushed aside, that's another signal.
 Good work takes time, even before the procedure starts.

-Pricing can also be telling.
-Extremely low prices usually come with trade-offs.
-Product quality, technique, or both.
+• Pricing can also be telling.
+Extremely low prices usually come with trade-offs: product quality, technique, or both.

-And then there's overcorrection.
-If a provider suggests a large volume right away without a phased plan, it's worth reconsidering.
+• If a provider suggests a large volume right away without a phased plan, it's worth reconsidering.

-Instinct matters here.
+• Instinct matters here.
 People tend to sense when something feels off.
 It's worth listening to.

-Lip filler results at Glow Up Med Spa Orange County
+Treatment consultation at Glow Up Med Spa

 For First-Time Filler Patients in Orange County